GabrielSCabrera/BanterBot/docs/index.rst

 Launch with a Python script
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To use BanterBot in a script, create an instance of the ``TKMultiplayerInterface`` class and call its ``run`` method:
+To use BanterBot in a script, create an instance of the ``TKInterface`` class and call its ``run`` method:

 .. code:: python

-   from banterbot import AzureNeuralVoiceManager, OpenAIModelManager, TKMultiplayerInterface
+   from banterbot import AzureNeuralVoiceManager, OpenAIModelManager, TKInterface

    model = OpenAIModelManager.load("gpt-4-turbo")
    voice = AzureNeuralVoiceManager.load("Davis")